-In all interactions with media and social media, Councillors are to demonstrate leadership and integrity and to ensure that all statements made by them are honest and are not likely to mislead or deceive another person.
+In all interactions with media, Councillors are to demonstrate leadership and integrity and to ensure that all statements made by them are honest and are not likely to mislead or deceive another person.
 No Councillor should take personal credit for any Council decision as this is disrespectful of the contributions of other Councillors.

-No media or social media interaction should undermine the peace, order and good government of Council or denigrate any Local, State or Federal Government.
+No media interaction should undermine the peace, order and good government of Council or denigrate any Local, State or Federal Government.